AdaCore/gnatstudio/docs/users_guide/extending.rst

   If possible, scripts should avoid executing code when they are loaded.
 This gives the user a chance to change the value of global variables or override functions before the script is actually launched.
-  Instead, you should to connect to the :command:`"gps_started"` hook, as in::
+  Instead, you should connect to the :command:`"gps_started"` hook, as in::

       ^L